cormac85/LinkedIn_Assignment/README.md

 Memory was an issue as both a table of edges, a table of results AND a very large list of graphs had to be generated.
 There are certainly some optimisations (remove duplicate relationships, remove objects once used etc.) that could be made here but computation time is probably a larger issue.

+Scaling the solution to 3rd or 4th degree friends of friends could be prohibitively expensive at this sort of scale.
+Again sampling would almost certainly be needed, as discussed in the next section.

 ### Solution With Sampling
 The memory and computational constraints forced me to us multiple samples to approach an approximate solution.
 The sampling